 Factors to Consider when Choosing a College

-The decision between attending a large university vs. a small college is actually one of the most influential decisions you’ll have to make in the college admissions process.
-Such a choice impacts your college environment, the opportunities available to you, and the outside community in which you will live.
+The decision between a large university vs. a small college is actually one of the most influential decisions you’ll have to make in the college admissions process.
+This one—seemingly unimportant— choice impacts your college environment, the opportunities available to you, and the outside community in which you will live.

 At Marks Education, we understand the importance of finding a best-fit school that aligns with your individual needs, aspirations, and personality.
 There are so many great colleges out there, and there is bound to be one that’s right for you, from large universities with over 50,000 students to smaller colleges with a couple thousand students.
 One isn’t necessarily better than the other, but it’s worth thinking about how your interests and goals collide with both.